 A crucial part of the recruiting process involves athletes getting in front of college coaches and showing off their skillset.
 The most effective way to do that is by attending women’s soccer tournaments, camps and showcases where coaches will be present.
 The preferred way for D1 coaches to evaluate top recruits is to see them compete in club soccer tournaments, though ID camps and clinics are also used for scouting new talent.
 The benefit of attending these events is getting exposure to college coaches, as well as gaining experience competing against other elite athletes.
 However, in order to gain access to these events, athletes need to play on club teams—which offer varying levels of play.
-The strongest competition can currently be found in the U.S. Soccer Development Academy (DA) clubs and the Elite Clubs National League (ECNL).
+The strongest competition can currently be found in the Elite Clubs National League (ECNL).
 After that, coaches look at National Premier Leagues (NPL) and may also look at players from state and regional Olympic Development Program (ODP) teams.

 For D1 programs and top schools at other division levels, club soccer tournaments and showcases are where coaches do most of their recruiting.
 In order to play at a high level in college, athletes need at least two years of experience playing in an elite club, with four years being more common.
 Since there is a wide variation in levels across clubs, the same is true for club soccer tournaments—that’s why athletes will want to gain a roster spot on an elite club in order to play in soccer tournaments that attract the most college coaches.
 For coaches, this is an efficient way to recruit, since they get to see many top-level athletes in one place playing against strong competition.
 US Youth Soccer and US Club Soccer both offer a lengthy list of soccer tournaments held throughout the year.